We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A person living with erectile dysfunction (ED) cannot achieve or maintain an erection during sexual intercourse.
+A person with erectile dysfunction (ED) cannot achieve or maintain an erection during sexual intercourse.
 There are several ways to help treat ED symptoms, including topical creams.

 Many scientifically proven treatments are available for ED.
 Among the newest remedies are topical creams, which are now available in some countries.
 However, these creams are not currently approved by the Food and Drug Administration (FDA) for use in the United States.

-A person may experience ED due to psychological or physiological reasons.
 In some cases, ED could stem from a combination of both.

-Psychological reasons for ED include:
+Psychological causes of ED include:

-Physiological reasons for ED can include:
+Physiological causes of ED can include:

-- discoloration of the penis
+- numbness in the penis

 - genital itching